mcmahonmc/mcmahonmc.github.io/_projects/mercari-dau.md

 image: '/images/projects/dau/1.png'
 ---

 The typical Mercari user opens Mercari once or twice a week.
 But Mercari Japan users access the app at least once daily.
 This indicated that we had a huge opportunity to drive engagement on our platform.
-Yet - how to do that?
+But how?

 ## My Role
 I led research from project intake, study conceptualization, facilitation, analysis, and reporting.